kaitlynchau/ConcertCompass/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can log a new concert that is either upcoming or attended.
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all of the concerts that I have attended or will attend.
-5. as a user, I can add items to an existing grocery list
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can view the automatically updated lists of concerts.

 ## Research Topics